Bø Municipality (Nordland)

 Bø is a municipality in Nordland county, Norway.
 It is part of the Vesterålen region.
-The administrative centre of the municipality is the village of Straume.
-Other villages in the municipality include Auvåg, the village of Bø, Eidet, Guvåg, Hovden, Klakksjorda, Malnes, Nykvåg, Utskor, and Vågen.
+The administrative centre of the municipality is the village of Straume which is where municipal administration, a grocery store, and a gasoline station are located.
+In addition to this, the urban area of Bø (including Steine and Vinje), which is the largest urban area in the municipality and it has a grocery, liquor store, swimming pool, movie theater, Bø Church, and additional service infrastructure.
+Other smaller villages include Gimstad, Fjærvoll, Straumsjøen, Skårvågen, Søberg, Malnes, Eidet, Guvåg, Hovden, Klakksjorda, Nykvåg, Utskor, Ringstad, and Vågen.

+The 247 km2 municipality is the 289th largest by area out of the 357 municipalities in Norway.
+Bø Municipality is the 249th most populous municipality in Norway with a population of 2,634.
+The municipality's population density is 10.7 PD/km2 and its population has decreased by 0.3% over the previous 10-year period.

 The Litløy Lighthouse is located on the tiny island of Litløya off the coast of Bø.

-The 247 km2 municipality is the 288th largest by area out of the 356 municipalities in Norway.
-Bø is the 248th most populous municipality in Norway with a population of 2,565.
-The municipality's population density is 10.7 PD/km2 and its population has decreased by 5.7% over the previous 10-year period.

 General information

 The municipality of Bø was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1866, a small area of the neighboring Øksnes Municipality (population: 40) was transferred to Bø.
-On 1 January 1964, the Kråkberget village and the peninsula north of Kråkberget (population: 271) was transferred from the neighboring municipality of Øksnes to Bø.
+On 1 January 1866, a small area of the neighboring Øksnes Municipality (population: 40) was transferred to Bø Municipality.
+On 1 January 1964, the Kråkberget village and the peninsula north of the village (population: 271) was transferred from the neighboring Øksnes Municipality to Bø Municipality.